Shashank1247/WorkoutTracker/README.md

 - **Challenge:** Integrating the backend with the frontend.
   - **Solution:** We used RESTful APIs to facilitate smooth communication between the server and the client.
 Proper error handling and data validation were implemented to ensure reliability.
 - **Challenge:** Managing state and data consistency.
-  - **Solution:** We adopted a state management library (e.g., Redux) to manage the application's state effectively.
+  - **Solution:** We adopted a state management library to manage the application's state effectively.

 #### Modules and Techniques
 - **Frontend:** Developed using React Native, ensuring cross-platform compatibility.